TheNeuronProject/ef.js/README.md

 $ npm install
 $ npm run build
 ```
-Then you can get the fresh-built `ef.min.js` at the `dist` folder.
+Then you can get the fresh-built `ef.min.js` in the `dist` folder.

-**Note:** All debugging messages are disabled in the production version
+**Note:** All debugging messages are disabled in the production version, but you can enable them using `localStorage.setItem('loglevel:ef', 'TRACE')`

 ## License
 [MIT](http://cos.mit-license.org/)